 Media Contact: Laura Hall, 517-290-3779, firstname.lastname@example.org

-Educational resources, instructional videos and a schedule of virtual town hall events are available for drivers to learn more about the new law at Michigan.gov/autoinsurance.
-In addition, DIFS continues to operate its dedicated, no-fault hotline with calls being answered Monday through Friday from 8 a.m. to 5 p.m.
-Drivers can call 833-ASK-DIFS (275-3437) or email firstname.lastname@example.org with any questions, concerns, or complaints.
+DIFS continues to operate its dedicated, no-fault hotline with calls being answered Monday through Friday from 8 a.m. to 5:00 p.m.
+Drivers can also call 833-ASK-DIFS (275-3437), email at email@example.com, or visit: www.michigan.gov/autoinsurance for more information.